SDiFI/masdif/README.md

 Masdif provides a REST API for the frontend.
 We provide a web widget that is served by Masdif itself but can also be easily integrated into a web page.
 The widget source code can be found [here](https://github.com/SDiFI/webchat).

-The following API endpoints are provided:
+The following endpoints are provided:

 - `GET  /` - Serves the chat widget (path configurable)
-- `GET  /conversations` - Returns a list of all conversations
-- `GET  /conversations/:id` - Returns history for a single conversation
+- `GET  /admin` - Administration web application for managing conversations (path configurable via namespace setting of ActiveAdmin)
 - `POST /conversations/` - Creates a new conversation, returns JSON with the conversation id
 - `PATCH/PUT /conversations/:id` - Appends message to conversation with given id, receives bot response as JSON
-- `DELETE /conversations/:id` - Deletes conversation with given id, TODO: needs to be protected
 - `GET /health` - Returns the health status of the API
 - `GET /info` - Returns information about the bot.
 This is typically the first request sent by the client and is used to initialize the chat widget with e.g. the motd and supported languages.
-- `GET  /status` - Returns the status of the API

 The following API endpoints are planned for future versions:

-- `GET  /admin` - web application for managing conversations
 - `GET  /api` - shows the OpenAPI documentation
 - `POST /conversations/:id/audio` - Appends audio recording to conversation with given id, i.e. synchronous ASR
 - `GET  /version` - Returns the version of the Manager